 Why can’t we slow down and enjoy the growing up years?

 I know of parents who literally make plans years ahead to buy a house and move closer to brand-name schools just so their kids stand a higher chance of getting enrolled.
 They donate time or money to heighten their chances.
 I shudder to think of having to figure out primary school enrollment for my son in a couple of years.
-Or wait, people with K1 kids have started making plans…? :/
+Or wait, have people with K1 kids already started making plans…? :/

 How can this be motherhood?
 How can I never ever seem to catch my breath and catch up?